polymonster/polymonster.github.io/_projects/archive.md

 featured_image: '/images/archive/deferred-rendering.gif'
 ---

 A collection of older projects from 2004-2013, some work was completed during my time at university and others were side projects.
 They helped with my development as a programmer and I learned a lot in the process.
-I am keeping them around for posterity, the source code and executables (Windows only) are available on [GitHub](https://github.com/polymonster/demos-archive) but please dont judge me on this work!
+I am keeping them around for posterity, the source code and executables (Windows only) are available on [GitHub](https://github.com/polymonster/demos-archive).

 ### Radiosity (2010)